Who gets in?

 High school performance (class rank and GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA

-Standardized test score (ACT composite, SAT Critical Reading and Math, or new SAT Evidence-Based Reading and Writing + Math); Ohio State does not have minimum requirements for ACT or SAT scores
+Standardized test score (ACT or SAT); Ohio State does not have minimum requirements for ACT or SAT scores

 Ability and desire to contribute to and engage with a diverse campus community